aguy11/Lenstadt/README.md

 ### For Loops

-> Note: Currently, for loops can only loop numbers as in a statement like `for x in range(0, 10)` in Python, and not through arrays, since arrays have not been added yet(They're next on my list!)
+> Note: Currently, for loops can only loop numbers as in a statement like `for x in range(0, 10)` in Python, and not through arrays, since arrays have not been added yet

 Structure: `loop <variable name> from <beginning value> to <ending value> { &Things to do& }`